 Credits

-The East Marshall Street Well Oral History Project was designed and created by postdoctoral fellows Maggie Unverzagt Goddard and Daniel Sunshine, with support from Chris Cynn, Michael Dickinson, Stephanie Smith, and Carmen Foster, in collaboration with and under the supervision of the East Marshall Street Well Project Steering Committee and the Family Representative Council.
+The East Marshall Street Well Oral History Project was designed and created by postdoctoral fellows Dr. Maggie Unverzagt Goddard and Dr. Daniel Sunshine, postdoctoral advisors and project co-directors Dr. Chris Cynn and Dr. Michael Dickinson in collaboration with and under the supervision of the East Marshall Street Well Project Steering Committee and the Family Representative Council, with special thanks to FRC members Carmen Foster and Stepanie Smith.
+The project was organized through the Humanities Research Center’s Health Humanities Lab directed by Dr. Chris Cynn.

-Ana Edwards is the primary interviewer, unless otherwise indicated.
-Audio producers include Daniel Sunshine, Jada Ross, Ramin Fazeli, Micah White, and Maggie Unverzagt Goddard with essential support from student employees at The Workshop.
-Oscar Keyes at The Workshop provided expertise in audio recording through technical consultations and support.
-Chioke I’Anson at the Institute for Contemporary Art's an the VCU Community Media Center also provided guidance on audio production.
+Community activist Ana Edwards is the primary interviewer, unless otherwise indicated.
+Audio producers include Dr. Daniel Sunshine, Jada Ross, Ramin Fazeli, Micah White, Michael Carrington, and Dr. Maggie Unverzagt Goddard with essential support from student employees at The Workshop, along with logistical support from Eric Johnson.
+Dr. Oscar Keyes at The Workshop provided expertise in audio recording through technical consultations and support.
+Dr. Chioke I’Anson at the Institute for Contemporary Art's VCU Community Media Center also provided guidance on audio production.

-Credits for transcriptions and metadata entry, completed by Daniel Sunshine and Health Humanities Lab student fellows, are included for each interview.
+Credits for transcriptions and metadata entry, completed by Dr. Daniel Sunshine, Dr. Michael Dickinson, and Health Humanities Lab student fellows, are included for each interview.
 Digital Initiatives Librarian Irina Rogova, Head of Digital Libraries and Publishing Karen Bjork, and Maggie Unverzagt Goddard created the metadata categories, which document who completed metadata entry for each interview.
 Maggie Unverzagt Goddard established connections with campus partners like The Workshop and Special Collections and Archives at VCU Libraries and designed project workflow.
 Daniel Sunshine coordinated scheduling recording, drafting interview outlines, supervising student employees, digitization, quality control, and project management.

 -